Creating an installer for Visio with WiX

 </InstallExecuteSequence>

-– Implement a custom action which does that without scripting (see sample solution for implementation details).
+• Implement a custom action that does not involve scripting (see the sample solution for implementation details).

-I have attached two sample solutions which can be used as reference (templates) to build your own installer.
-The first one uses VBScript approach (implements the action to bump ConfigChangeID with vb-script), the second one implements an custom action which does that.
-Basically the setup deploys 2 templates, and two stencils.
-WixSolutionSetup.zip (44.0 KiB) WixSolutionSetup_SC_Script.zip (37.9 KiB)
+Two sample solutions have been attached for reference (templates) to build your installer.
+The first uses the VBScript approach (to bump ConfigChangeID with VBScript), while the second implements a custom action.
+The setup deploys 2 templates and 2 stencils.

-The solutions should build an installer (x86 or x64 version depending on the selected configuration) which installs a pair of templates and a pair of stencils in English and German.
-The installer should install stencils under category “X Stencils” and the templates under category “X Templates”.
-Should work with All Visio versions (2003 – 2013).
+The solutions should build an installer (x86 or x64 version depending on the selected configuration) to install templates and stencils in English and German under categories "X Stencils" and "X Templates".
+It should work with all Visio versions (2003 – 2013).

 Leave a Reply